Table of Contents

 Respond Appropriately

 Active listening is designed to encourage respect and understanding.
-You are gaining information and perspective.
-You add nothing by attacking the speaker or otherwise putting her down.
+You gain information and perspective while attacking the speaker or putting her down, which adds nothing.

-• Treat the other person in a way that you think she would want to be treated.
+- Treat the other person as you think she would want to be treated.

 Leadership

-Leaders help themselves and others to do the right things.
+Leaders help themselves and others do the right things.
 They set direction, build an inspiring vision, and create something new.
-Leadership is about mapping out where you need to go to “win” as a team or an organization; and it is dynamic, exciting, and inspiring.
-Yet, while leaders set the direction, they must also use management skills to guide their people to the right destination, in a smooth and efficient way.
+Leadership is about mapping out where you need to go to “win” as a team or an organization, and it is dynamic, exciting, and inspiring.
+Yet, while leaders set the direction, they must also use management skills to guide their people to the correct destination smoothly and efficiently.

 Becoming a Better Leader